intrvertmichael/popcorn/README.md

 # 🍿 Popcorn
-### Find what movie to watch

-🔎 Discover new and old movies
+- Discover new and old movies
-★ Save the movies you want to see
+- Save the movies you want to see
-👍 Like movies to get recommendations
+- Like movies to get recommendations
-🏷 Add tags to find movies faster
+- Add tags to find movies faster
-👎 Disliked movies like will be vanished
+- Disliked movies like will be vanished